arananet/TzxDuino-Reloaded/README.md

 # Oled display

-Note that with the new version 1.5 you can use oled displays with 128x64 or 128x32 versions but the pins must be in this order: GND VCC SCL SDA.
+Note that with the new version 1.5, now you can use oled displays types of 128x64 or 128x32 versions but the pins must be in this order: GND VCC SCL SDA.

 # Note